 Some people think that cold calls just happen.
 Give a caller the Yellow Pages (as it used to be called) and a ‘script’ and lo and behold, new business appointments will flow and your lead generation will take off.
 If only that were true.
 In fact, that approach is doomed to failure since it omits so many of the fundamentals of successful cold calling.

-1. Think Customer first – you have to start with your audience in mind.
+You have to start with your audience in mind.
 What sectors are you calling?
 Where are you going to get your list?
-Is the list valid to call without lots of wrong number and goneaways?
-Who is the decision maker?
+Is the list valid to call without lots of wrong numbers and goneaways?
+Who is the decision-maker?
 Do you have their name and job title?
 Getting the target market right, including the elements above is your primary task in successful cold calling.
 You won’t reach your goals if you’re calling the wrong people.

-4. Be flexible – Take feedback from your cold callers.
+Take feedback from your cold callers.
 Track their calls and listen and monitor if possible.
-Make sure you regularly review performance and change target or proposition if it isn’t working.
-You have to give it time but that’s based on evaluation of the pipeline that is being built.
-If you can see warm leads and a pipeline of call backs, you can feel more comfortable that results will come.
+Make sure you regularly review performance and change the target or proposition if it isn’t working.
+You have to give it time but that’s based on the evaluation of the pipeline that is being built.
+If you can see warm leads and a pipeline of callbacks, you can feel more comfortable that results will come.
 But if nothing is forthcoming after an assessment of future opportunities and you’re several weeks in, maybe it’s time to change course.

 Ready to talk?

 Already doing telemarketing yourself but not getting the results you need?
 GSA can also provide telemarketing training for your existing staff, bringing them new skills, telemarketing tips, know-how, or just a different approach.
 Also, check out our essential guide to telemarketing success.